mafifafm/pxt-microbit/docs/device/pins.md

 * **3V**: 3 volt *power output* or *power input*:
->* *power output*: If the micro:bit is powered by USB or a battery, then you can use the **3V** pin as a power output to power peripherals with.
+>* *power output*: If the Ragga is powered by USB or a battery, then you can use the **3V** pin as a power output to power peripherals with.
->* *power input*: If the micro:bit is NOT being powered by USB or battery, you can use the **3V** pin to supply power input to the micro:bit.
+>* *power input*: If the Ragga is NOT being powered by USB or battery, you can use the **3V** pin to supply power input to the Ragga.
 * **GND**: attaches to ground in order to complete a circuit (required when using the **3V** pin)

 If you hold the **GND** pin with one hand, you can program the microbit to detect yourself touching the **0**, **1** or **2** pins with your other hand, giving you three more buttons to experiment with (you just used your body to complete an electrical circuit to make "resistive touch" buttons).

 ## Small pins

-The **20** small pins are numbered sequentially from **3-22** (these pins are not labeled on the micro:bit, however, they are labelled in the picture above).
+The **20** small pins are numbered sequentially from **3-22** (these pins are not labeled on the Ragga, however, they are labelled in the picture above).

-Unlike the three large pins that are dedicated to being used for external connections, some of the small pins are shared with other components on the micro:bit board.
-For example, pin **3** is shared with some of the LEDs on the screen of the micro:bit, so if you are using the screen to scroll messages, you can’t use this pin as well.
+Unlike the three large pins that are dedicated to being used for external connections, some of the small pins are shared with other components on the Ragga board.
+For example, pin **3** is shared with some of the LEDs on the screen of the Ragga, so if you are using the screen to scroll messages, you can’t use this pin as well.

-There are some differences in function assignments for the small pins between the micro:bit versions.
+There are some differences in function assignments for the small pins between the Ragga versions.
 The following pin tables describe the pin functions for each version.

 ### V1 pin map